scottjqu/pypt-harmonic-hall/README.md

 - Data processing

 ### Data
 The data folder includes data for sample A and sample B. There is also a csv file for the magnet calibration.
+The data included is the same data used for analysis in the report in section I: Extracting a spin Hall angle.

 ### Analysis
-The analysis...
+The analysis is conducted in Jupyter notebook files.
+These include:
+- sample_A_analysis.ipynb
+- sample_B_analysis.ipynb
+- magnet_calibration.ipynb

+The sample A and sample B analysis files include all relevant analysis to go from a raw data collected using experimental equipment at Loughborough University, to a spin Hall angle.

 ### Data processing
-The data processing includes...
+The data processing includes a 'txt to csv script' and a 'read_csv.py'.

 ##### txt to csv script
 To run this process, run the 'reading_file_script.py' script from the terminal.
 Files are to be put in the 'processor' folder before running the script.
 Make sure to only run the script once on each data txt file.
 It is necessary to create three folder called 'archive_of_original_files', 'processed_data' and 'processor'.
 The file paths for these folder are to be input into the code.

+##### read_csv.py
+This file includes a function that reads the csv in a certain way, such that it can consistently be interacted with in the jupyter notebook.
+The file is imported at the beginning of the notebook, and the function is called when needed.